Our Partners and Community Engagement Projects

 Dan Sandoval is a professionally trained photographer who graduated from the world famous Brooks Institute of Photography and has been featured in a number of international magazines and exhibitions around the world.
 Having lived in China since 2008 and traveled extensively throughout the country, Dan now uses his expertise to lead groups of photographers in workshops around the world where he helps them unlock their photographic potential.
 Dan is our Trip Leader for the Discover China: A Photo Tour.

 What started in a one-room shed by a Tibetan Buddhist monk is now an exemplary private school with over 200 students in grades K through 10.
 Unique to Ladakh, this is the only private school in area that accepts students regardless of their ability to pay tuition and no child is denied admission to Siddhartha School on the basis of need.
-We support this organization during our Little Tibet (Ladakh, Northern India): Learn, Serve and Immerse trip.
+Since our inception, Global Family Travels has been grateful to support this organization on several trips:

 Established by a group of young professionals in 2005, Sunrise Library is devoted to establishing free community libraries in poor districts in China and creating spaces where children can have the chance to expand themselves, learn about the world and unleash their educational and creative potential.
 To date, Sunrise Library has set up 16 libraries in 6 provinces across China, and has benefited over 10,000 children.
-See China’s Cultural Crossroads
+We engage with Sunrise Library on our China’s Cultural Crossroads trip.

 Vicki Weeks, through her company Global Weeks, collaborates with schools and other organizations to develop meaningful global and experiential education programs and strategies that foster empathy, perspective, and intercultural skills.
 She has dedicated her 40-year career in education to helping people meet, work and play together as a means of increasing understanding and compassion.
 We are fortunate to be working with Vicki on our Transformative Travel Connections Program and to have her as our Trip Leader for our Peru: Learn, Serve, Immerse tour.